jeoooo/PROJECTDESTINY/README.md

 - Real-time Monitoring: Regular checks ensure up-to-the-minute status updates.

-- User-Friendly Interface: Easily check HCDC website status with an intuitive design.
+- User-Friendly Interface: Easily check website status with an simplistic design.

 - Open-Source: Contribute to the project and enhance its functionality.